 Delighting a customer takes a lot of thought and effort.
 That’s why you should couple it with surprise, because you don’t have to, and shouldn’t, do it every time.
 But when you sense an opportunity to surprise and delight, you should take it.

-‘Surprise and delight’ as a technique is rooted in consumer behaviour theory.
+‘Surprise and delight’ as a technique is rooted in consumer behavior theory.
 The strategy tends to be used at point-of-sale or in post-sales communications.

 At these stages, the customer has expressed enough interest and desire to buy your product in the first instance.
 Offering them something extra after the transaction could feel like a bonus.
 These customers are already somewhat satisfied, and giving them that extra bit of delight could be an easy win for repeat business.